steve-conrad/dots/README.md

 **Important note:** DE/WM install step - I have not tested the KDE and GNOME setups yet, only hyprland (uwsm-managed).

-**To use arch-nexus** - download the scripts/arch-nexus folder and run ./arch-nexus.sh in your terminal from the same directory.
+**To use arch-nexus** - download the repo and run ./arch-nexus.sh in your terminal from the same directory.

 **RAINY**